ERPLibre/ERPLibre/doc/DEVELOPMENT.md

 Make a temporary commit and regenerate with `./script/install_locally_dev.sh`

 ## Fork project to create a new project independent from ERPLibre (deprecated)
-ERPLibre was created by this script.
+ERPLibre was created with this script.
 It's now deprecated.
 Use this script when you need to fork directly from the original source.
 Don't use this script if you want to update from ERPLibre and follow mainstream development.
 ```bash